 The Irish Rugby Football Union is the host for Women's Rugby World Cup 2017, and will manage and deliver the four-week tournament, hosted in both Belfast in Northern Ireland and Dublin in the Republic of Ireland.

-Media Accreditation for the event will open in 2017 with more details available in April.
+Media Accreditation for the event will open in May 2017.
+Click here for more details.

 World Rugby Tournament Communications Manager: Eoin McHugh (email@example.com)